julianmaze/homelab/Kubernetes/jmaze-k8s-cilium/README.md

 ### Service Mesh via the Gateway API
 Gateway API was chosen over standard ingress primarily due to TLSRoute support.
 I want to try and route TLS traffic to pods in K8s via the service mesh for services like wireguard.
 Additionally, I want more practice utilizing a production grade service mesh, and utilizing its feature set fully.

+## Rancher

 ## Longhorn

+I chose Longhorn block storage for Kubernetes primarily due to its simplicity and maturity over other K8s block storage systems like OpenEBS.
+Longhorn supports highly available persistent storage across a multi-node K8s cluster.
+It comes with snapshots, and backups out of the box.
+Additionally, I have technical equity in Longhorn from my `jmaze-k8s` cluster, and all my current services are backed by Longhorn volumes.
+This makes transitions and switching costs extremely low.

+Longhorn is also part of the Linux Foundation and integrates nicely with my Rancher frontend.

+#### Alternatives
+1. [OpenEBS](https://openebs.io/) - this looks very interesting, and I would like to try it out someday
+2. Ceph RBD
+3. GlusterFS
+4. Rook

 ## csi-driver-nfs

+I chose to use the NFS CSI driver for statis NFS mounts to my DS1522 storage array.
+In my first K8s cluster, I used node level NFS mounts (HostPath mounts).
+Managing that detail of application deployments external to K8s became cumbersome, and I would sometimes find mount inconsistencies between my K8s nodes.
+Using a CSI NFS controller (pod) to manage the NFS mounts is both more robust (highly available), and simpler to manage.

 ## cert-manager